thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 ### Dot notation vs. square bracket notation (Access)

-To read the value of a key-value pair, we need to use dot notation or square bracket notation.
-Unlike above, we can omit the equality operator and the right operand:
+To read the value of a key-value pair, we need to use dot notation or square bracket notation:

 ```javascript
 var cat = {};